-Smart Agent Ben listed this house using a text message.
+Ben Curry, a member of our team, listed this house using a text message.

 How it Happened

-So how did something as simple as a text seal the deal on this gorgeous home getting listed?
+So how did something as simple as a text seal the deal on this gorgeous home?
 First of all, Ben focused his listing tactics on giving away his books to old expireds, new expireds, and FSBOs.

 At one point, he was trying to get in touch with a new expired who was living in Chicago.
-It was a good listing, so he mailed her his book, but didn’t hear back from her.
+It was a good listing, so he mailed her marketing materials but didn’t hear back from her.

 He decided to follow up with a call that went unanswered.
 He tried a couple more times, but the result was the same.
 He left her messages, but he still never heard back from her.